RFSchade/lgbt-travel-map/README.md

 WARNING: The gayborhoods highlight clusters of safe spaces, but they do not guarantee that the area between those safe spaces will be safe.

 ### Running the app
-To access and interact with the map, clone the repository, and run the following code in the RStudio console:
+To access and interact with the map, clone the repository, make sure to meet the required software and package versions, and run the following code in the RStudio console:

 install.packages("shiny")